 - 3.4.1 For any development on lands that have been identified within a possible environmentally significant area (ESA) or where the municipality within which the development is proposed believes the land may be within an ESA, the developer may be required to conduct an environmental impact assessment (EIA) and is responsible for contacting Alberta Environment and Parks. - 3.4.2 For any development lands that may contain a historic resource value (HRV), the developer may be required to conduct a historical resources impact assessment (HRIA) and is responsible for consulting Historical Resources Act and contacting Alberta Culture and Tourism. - 3.4.3 Each municipality is responsible for referring development applications and other land use activities within their respective jurisdictions to the appropriate provincial department to determine when an EIA or HRIA may be required. - 3.4.4 Both municipalities should consider the provincial Wetland Policy when making land use decisions with the goals of sustaining environment and economic benefits.
-The developer, not the municipality, is responsible for ensuring compliance with the provincial policy and any associated regulations. - 3.4.5 Each municipality encourages applicants of subdivision and development proposals to consult with the respective municipality, irrigation district, and provincial departments, as applicable, regarding water supply, drainage, setbacks from sensitive lands, and other planning matters relevant to the natural environment in advance of submitting a proposal.
+The developer, not the municipality, is responsible for ensuring compliance with the provincial policy and any associated regulations. - 3.4.5 Each municipality encourages applicants of subdivision and development proposals to consult with the respective municipality, irrigation district, and provincial departments, as applicable, regarding water supply, drainage, setbacks from sensitive lands, and other planning matters relevant to the natural environment in advance of submitting a proposal. - 3.4.6 Development proposed in proximity to the Little Bow River and its tributaries shall be carefully evaluated for any impacts on water quality and biodiversity with regard for the provincial Stepping Back from the Water document.

-3.5 INTERPRETATION
+3.5 Interpretation

-To ensure the policies and language within the Plan are communicated in the proper context so as to ensure the intent of Plan is as clear and concise as possible.
+To ensure the policies and language within the Plan are communicated in the proper context to ensure the intent of Plan is as clear and concise as possible.

 - 3.5.1 Unless otherwise required by the context, words used in the present tense include the future tense, words used in the singular include plural, and the word person includes a corporation as well as an individual.
 Unless otherwise stipulated, the Interpretation Act, Chapter 1-8, RSA 2000 as amended, shall be used in the interpretation of this bylaw.
 Words have the same meaning whether they are capitalized or not. - 3.5.2 All reference to a specific agency, body, or department were accurate at the time of writing.
 It is understood that agency, body, and department names change from time to time.
-All references throughout the Plan shall therefore be considered to be applicable to the relevant agency, body, or department. - 3.5.3 The geographical or relative boundaries or any variable presented on the maps contained in this Plan, with the exception of the boundaries of the Plan Area, shall be interpreted as a rough approximation and not an accurate depiction of its actual or full extension.
+All references throughout the Plan shall therefore be applicable to the relevant agency, body, or department. - 3.5.3 The geographical or relative boundaries or any variable presented on the maps contained in this Plan, with the exception of the boundaries of the Plan Area, shall be interpreted as a rough approximation and not an accurate depiction of its actual or full extension.